-Keep in mind age a mortality — we are all getting older everyday.
+Keep in mind age and mortality — we are all getting older every day.
 Not to be depressing, but the oldest Boomers are now on the other side of 70.
 And while it’s great to obtain a planned gift intention from a 45-year-old, you are more likely to realize a planned gift from an 80-year-old, as actuarial tables prove.

 SEGMENT USING VENDOR RATINGS

 If you’ve paid for a wealth screening of your database, be sure to use those scores.
 Donor Search’s DS score, WealthEngine’s P2G score or iWave’s ProScore come to mind.
 Cross-tab by capacity rank and giving to your organization.
 Many vendors overlay an RFM score as part of their service, so take advantage of that.